KevinWMatthews/blog_jekyll/_drafts/function-pointers-in-c.md

   - c
 ---

-Syntax cheatsheet for function pointers.
+Function pointers are one of the few methods that C provides for executing generic behavior.
+They can be used for dependency injection and so are a powerful tool for managing dependencies within a project.

+This is the first of a four-part series on function pointers.
 Find source code and documentation
 [on GitHub](https://github.com/KevinWMatthews/c-function_pointers).

-## Introduction

-Function pointers are one of the few methods that C provides for indirection.
-They can be used for dependency injection/inversion.

 ## Basic Syntax